jeslacourse/jeslacourse.github.io/_posts/2020-05-17-Feature-Choice-in-Classification.md

 mind when building experiments.

 With that said, the analysis is based off of a single fixed training and test sample.
-Improvements can be made to the experiment by replicating the analysis with cross validation, bootstrapping, or k-folds to ensure repeatability.
+Improvements can be made to the experiment by replicating the analysis with cross validation, bootstrapping, or k-folds to ensure replicability.